mukil/dm4-notifications/README.md

 **1.1**, Upcoming, 2016

-* Renamed to dm4-notifications as that better expresses what this plugin is
+* Renamed plugin to dm4-notifications as the new better expresses what this plugin is all about
 * Removed dependency to dm4.tags module
 * Renamed all type URIs
 * Allows to create subscriptions around any type of topic